Skip to main content

 Download paper

-Searching with Inaccurate Priors in Consumer Credit Markets
+Search and Negotiation with Biased Beliefs in Consumer Credit Markets

 Authors : Higgins Sean (Northwestern Unviersity) ; Berwart Erik (CMF) ; Higgins Sean (CMF) ; Kulkarni Sheisha (University of Virginia) ; Truffa Santiago (Universidad de los Andes)